Alejandra1111/dash_BLM_tracker/container_app/about_text1.md

 ### App Components

+#### Dashboard

+The dashboard provides a snapshot of what's going on across different cities in the form of sentiment statistics, ranging from -1 (negative sentiments) to 1 (positive sentiments).
+The sentiment of a given city is compared with the current overall sentiment across all cities and with the past sentiments of the city.

 #### Dataset Selection

 The app initially loads summary statistics of data for **all cities**.  **All cities** data are based on **a 2% random sample** of the whole data collected, and hence the app lets you choose a version of the random sample.
 When you **select a particular city**, the app loads a pre-processed dataset filtered by the city's name in tweet text.